6bee/Remote.Linq/QueryDemo/README.md

 # QueryDemo

-Compares Remote.Linq query to traditional WCF service.
+Demonstrates usage of the simple query type by comparing Remote.Linq query to traditional WCF service usage.

-Demonstrates simple query type.